DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 ![](https://github.com/DarthParametric/KOTOR_GIT_Data_Output_for_Max/blob/main/img/GIT_XYOri_Converter.png?raw=true)

 Note that in Max the text fields are filtered to prevent the entry of extraneous characters, but this feature is disabled for GMax.
-Hit the OK button and the conversion results will be output to the Listener window.
+Hit the Convert button and the conversion results will be output to the Listener window.
 You should get an output something like the following:
 ```
 ===================================================
 KOTOR GIT X\Y Orientation Converter for Max